frankchen07/cookbiz/_posts/2017-05-09-performance-anxiety.md

 I don't berate myself for mistakes, nor do I distrust my own sense of taste.
 Nor should you.
 You taste what you taste, not what you think others want you to taste.
 This is how you develop a palate, a style, that "feeling" in cooking.
 You trust yourself.
 If it's bitter or too salty, you will know.
 If not now, then later.

-**Continually raising the bar means working on your skills, one at a time.** When you become a really good cook, it's almost like conducting an orchestra.
+Continually raising the bar means working on your skills, one at a time.
+When you become a really good cook, it's almost like conducting an orchestra.
 You've got the timing, the methods and manipulations of heat, the precise and quick knife work, the searing, the creation and layering of flavor, and the balance of taste at the end.
 However, it doesn't matter until it becomes a part of you, which means, a little bit of work everyday.

-**Every time you cook, have in mind one concept that you want to overcome.** Is it curling of the fingers while chopping really fast?
+**Every time you cook, have in mind one concept that you want to focus on.** Is it curling of the fingers while chopping really fast?
 Getting the seasoning just right for one dish?
 Steaming to perfection?
 Do it once, and you know you can do it again.
 Combined with that fine observational sense of yours, and you're already on your way.
 You can always build in more complexity later.
 When things are simple and directional, it's clear what you're working on and what things should taste like.
 There's nothing to hide behind.

-Three concepts for you:
+**Three concepts for you:**

 1. Get into the right mental space.
 2. Be agnostic in your observations.
 Failure is feedback.